 This is the only product capable of covering a very wide temperature range without a change of thermal media.
-Like most fluidized baths, the 875 consists of a container of aluminium oxide powder with a porous base plate.
+Like most fluidized baths, the 875 thermocouple calibration bath consists of a container of aluminum oxide powder with a porous base plate.
 Sufficient air is passed through the base plate to motivate the powder into a fluid-like state so that it will flow, display buoyancy effects, and have good heat transfer characteristics.

 A disadvantage of many fluidized-bed baths is that good temperature stability and uniformity cannot be achieved in the fluidized medium itself.
 They are obtained by using large metal blocks, or by inhibiting the fluidizing action in the powder around the work piece - either locally, or by completely collapsing the bed at the required temperature.
-This is not the case with the 875.
+This is not the case with the 875 temperature calibration system.
 A full evaluation report is available upon request.